hapax/hapax.github.io/assets/psychology-time.md

 of our experience of time comes from.
 I have sketched some arguments, and hope to fill out the details in the future.

-Four-dimensionalism therefore suggests an extreme version of Nietzsche's doctrine of eternal recurrence: we are, and will always, live all moments of our life simultaneously, but with the impression of "nowness" and temporal succession by virtue of the physical properties brain states.

 ## References